guialfredo/columbo-root-cause-explorer/scenarios/s002_image_not_rebuilt/README.md

 ## Root Cause
 **ID**: `IMAGE_NOT_REBUILT`

 **Summary**: When build arguments (ARG) are changed in the `.env` file or docker-compose.yml, Docker's layer caching can cause the image to be reused with old values baked in.
 Build arguments are resolved at image build time and become immutable once the image is created.
-Simply running `docker-compose up` without `--build` or `--no-cache` won't pick up the new values.
+Simply running `docker-compose up` without `--build` won't pick up the new values.

 **Key Concept**: Unlike runtime environment variables (which can be changed without rebuilding), build arguments (ARG) are compiled into the image layers.
 Changing them requires:
 - Rebuilding the image: `docker-compose up --build`